takatoh/acm/README.md

     > gem install acm

-If you using Windows, pleas install ffi gem:
+If are you using Windows, please install ffi gem:

     > gem install ffi